kensei-te/automatic_arc_melting_system_fork/README.md

 This repository contains the control software for an automated arc-melting synthesis system built on **ROS 2**.
 The core idea is to model each device (e.g., motion stages, weighing, PLC interlocks, robotic manipulator, etc.) as a ROS 2 component and orchestrate them into safe, repeatable synthesis workflows.

+The source code corresponding to the published manuscript (https://doi.org/10.1080/27660400.2025.2611510) is available in the `publication-code-2026-01` branch.

-If you use this software in academic work, please cite the paper linked above.
+If you use this software in academic, industrial, or commercial work, please cite the paper linked above.

+This software is released under the MIT License and may be used, modified, and distributed for both academic and commercial purposes.

 ---

 ## Key Features